Fuel your car and heart because we are going on a North Carolina to South Carolina road trip.

 North and South Carolina Road Trip – 12 Stops

-I will take you through unique road trips, magnificent waterfalls, and a variety of landscapes, equestrian traditional food and plenty of opportunities to explore.
+I will take you through unique road trips, magnificent waterfalls, a variety of landscapes, equestrian traditional food, and plenty of opportunities to explore.

 So, look ahead and enjoy the ride.
 Here goes the North Carolina to South Carolina road trip itinerary.